200ok-ch/fsdb/README.md

 In this example you can observe multiple aspects of `fsdb`.

 * The db is spread of multiple files, these will be merged deeply.
-* These files can have differen formats.
+* The files can have different formats.
-* Names of directories & files make up the nesting.
+* Names of directories & files make up the nesting of the resulting data structure.
 * Later (more specific entries) overwrite former.